podaac/data-subscriber/README.md

                         The collection shortname for which you want to retrieve data.
   -d OUTPUTDIRECTORY, --data-dir OUTPUTDIRECTORY
                         The directory where data products will be downloaded.
+  -sd STARTDATE, --start-date STARTDATE
+                        The ISO date time before which data should be retrieved.
+For Example, --start-date 2021-01-14T00:00:00Z
+  -ed ENDDATE, --end-date ENDDATE
+                        The ISO date time after which data should be retrieved.
+For Example, --end-date 2021-01-14T00:00:00Z -b BBOX, --bounds BBOX
+                        The bounding rectangle to filter result in.
+Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
+Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
+Default:
+                        "-180,-90,180,90".
   -dc                   Flag to use cycle number for directory where data products will be downloaded.
   -dydoy                Flag to use start time (Year/DOY) of downloaded data for directory where data products will be downloaded.
   -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be downloaded.
   -dy                   Flag to use start time (Year) of downloaded data for directory where data products will be downloaded.
+  --offset OFFSET       Flag used to shift timestamp.
+Units are in hours, e.g. 10 or -10.
   -m MINUTES, --minutes MINUTES
                         How far back in time, in minutes, should the script look for data.
 If running this script as a cron, this value should be equal to or greater than how often your cron runs (default: 60 minutes).
-  -b BBOX, --bounds BBOX
-                        The bounding rectangle to filter result in.
-Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
-Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
-Default: "-180,-90,180,90\.
-  -e [EXTENSIONS [EXTENSIONS ...]], --extensions [EXTENSIONS [EXTENSIONS ...]]
+  -e EXTENSIONS, --extensions EXTENSIONS
                         The extensions of products to download.
-Default is [.nc, .h5] -sd STARTDATE, --start-date STARTDATE
-                        The ISO date time before which data should be retrieved.
-For Example, --start-date 2021-01-14T00:00:00Z
-  -ed ENDDATE, --end-date ENDDATE
-                        The ISO date time after which data should be retrieved.
-For Example, --end-date 2021-01-14T00:00:00Z --version             Display script version information and exit.
+Default is [.nc, .h5, .zip] --version             Display script version information and exit.
   --verbose             Verbose mode.
   -p PROVIDER, --provider PROVIDER
                         Specify a provider for collection search.
 Default is POCLOUD.
 ```

 One can also call the python package directly: